Installing Web SDK

 // 1.
 Initialize SDK

-const apiServerUrl = "https://live-api.perso.ai";
+const apiServerUrl = "https://platform.perso.ai";

 const apiKey = "YOUR API KEY";